junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 All must be taken for 28 days.

-### ART for pregnant women with hiv
+## ART for pregnant women with hiv

-Women who are pregnant, and any woman.

-with a CD4 count of 500 or less or who is sick with AIDS, should start ART to improve their health.
+Women who are pregnant, and any woman with a CD4 count of 500 or less or who is sick with AIDS, should start ART to improve their health.

 The mother’s ART will also help prevent HIV from spreading to her baby.